 - Rubber Gloves

-It doesn’t matter what type of pine cones you use.
+It doesn’t matter what type of pinecones you use.
 I gathered several different species and sizes.
-Each species of pine cones will bleach differently.
-Also, bleaching them will not turn them “white”; they will become lighter, but not pure white.
+Each species of pinecone will bleach differently.
+Also, bleaching them will not turn them totally white.
+They will become lighter, but not pure white.
 It’s more of a patina or weathered look (kind of like driftwood).

 Let the pinecones sit in the bleach solution for 24 hours, but no more than that.
 I did a check after 12 hours or so and noticed some of my smaller pinecones were already whitish.